sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 It is not normally necessary to call this function; the server automatically checkpoints the database at regular intervals; see the chapter on server assumptions about the database for details.
 If the programmer is not a wizard, then `E_PERM` is raised.

+**Function: `panic`**

+panic -- Unceremoniously shut down the server, mimicking the behavior of a fatal error.

+void panic([STR message])

+The database will NOT be dumped to the file specified when starting the server.
+A new file will be created with the name of your database appended with .PANIC.

+> Warning: Don't run this unless you really want to panic your server.

+**Function: `process_id`**

+process_id -- Returns the process id of the server.

+int `process_id` ()

 **Function: `db_disk_size`**

 db_disk_size -- returns the total size, in bytes, of the most recent full representation of the database as one or more disk files